dd9jn/rfc4880bis/crypto-refresh.md

 ### Compression Preferences

 Like the algorithm preferences, an implementation MUST NOT use an algorithm that is not in the preference vector.
-If Uncompressed (0) is not explicitly in the list, it is tacitly at the end, i.e. uncompressed messages may always be sent.
+If Uncompressed (0) is not explicitly in the list, it is tacitly at the end.
+That is, uncompressed messages may always be sent.

 Note that earlier implementations may assume that the absence of compression preferences means that \[ZIP(1), Uncompressed(0)\] are preferred, and default to ZIP compression.
 Therefore, an implementation that prefers uncompressed data SHOULD explicitly state this in the preferred compression algorithms.